Hair loss causes during Covid-19

 Pro tip: Don’t brush too much, either as excessive friction could cause hair to break off.
 The magic number is around twice a day – to keep locks smooth without stimulating excess oil.

 3. You keep sleeping beyond midnight due to WFH

-Hands up if you’re guilty of sleeping sometime between 1AM-3AM – or later.
+Though some of us are heading back into the office, others still adopt some form of WFH.
+And with that, hands up if your sleep habits have deteriorated steadily throughout this time.
+Ahem, a.k.a sleeping sometime between 1AM-3AM – or later.
 Yes, with binge-worthy Netflix or Disney+ shows, it’s hard to get enough shut-eye.
-Now throw WFH into the mix, and your nagging work worries make it even harder to get the seven to nine hours of sleep that adults need.
+Plus, nagging work worries make it even harder to get the seven to nine hours of sleep that adults need.